AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 **Check for Cookies and their Values**

-The following log entry example shows all cookies and their values sent by the client on the 6th connection opened since proxy start:
+The following log entry example shows all cookies and their values sent by the client on the sixth connection opened since proxy start:

 ```xml
 C-6-#000635 -> [Cookie: cq3session=7e39bc51-ac72-3f48-88a9-ed80dbac0693; Show=ShowMode; JSESSIONID=68d78874-cabf-9444-84a4-538d43f5064d ]